 - Build your emergency fund

 - Put it in your vacation fund

-It’s OK to use some of the money for fun; just make sure to be smart with most of your newly-found money.
+It’s OK to use some of the money for fun.
+You should find a balance to achieve your goals.

 Where should I put my extra savings?